learn-co-students/hello-world-ruby-cb-gh-000/README.md

 # Running a Ruby File

+## Video

 ## Overview

 You're going to make a file that will print "Hello World!" to your terminal.

+## Objectives

+1. Create a new text file.
+2. Write syntactically valid code to produce "Hello World!"
+3. Running a ruby file.
+4. Running the learn gem.
+5. Submitting the Lab.

 ## Instructions